A Burning Landscape

 New Lisbon

-Exploding housing prices and low salaries have left at least 10,000 families without their homes in Lisbon, as unregulated foreign investment and a thirtyfold rise in Airbnb fuel one of Europe’s toughest rental markets.
-New Lisbon follows vulnerable residents affected by this crisis, documenting how gentrification unravels the city’s social fabric and forces families to squat abandoned apartments or sleep rough.
-Initiated in 2019, the project reveals a “new” Lisbon shaped by displacement and inequality.
-It received the Leica Oskar Barnack Award – Newcomer.
+New Lisbon (2019-2021) follows vulnerable residents affected by the housing crisis in Lisbon, documenting how gentrification unravels the city’s social fabric and forces families to squat abandoned apartments or sleep rough.
+It received the Leica Oskar Barnack Award – Newcomer and was a finalist at the POYi.

 How Portugal Won